ylluminarious/cixl/README.md

 ```

 ### Scopes
-Enclosing code in parens results in code being evaluated in a separate scope, the last value on the stack is automatically pushed on the parent stack on scope exit.
-The parent environment in reachable from within the scope, but variables set inside the scope are not visible from the outside.
+Enclosing code in parens evaluates in a separate scope.
+Variables in the parent scope may be referenced from within the scope, but variables defined inside are not visible from the outside.
+The last value on the stack is automatically returned on scope exit.

 ```
 > (1 2 3)